 If McElheny echoes a familiar critique of modern architecture, he also sounds rather like Wassily Kandinsky on "the spiritual in art."
 He wants to see Mies as an emblem of pleasure, even before the warm glow of the Seagram building.
 Mies's connected towers, each set back at a different distance from the street, roll past like a wave.
 They also reach an improbable height.
 McElheny's colored plastic units look like stacked cups, as in sculpture by Tara Donovan.
 They and the shelving could share the same department in Bed Bath & Beyond.

 The critique of Modernism's ideal cities as conformist could stand revision anyway.
 "Form follows function" has its roots not in esthetic purity, but in the nineteenth-century crafts movement.
 Conversely, Modernism's utopias often had a strong element of spiritualism and fantasy.
-Wright's retrospective this summer and the summer reopening of the Noguchi Museum have more than their share of unfinished projects.
+Wright's retrospective this summer and the summer reopening of the Noguchi Museum have more than enough unfinished projects.
 It gets hard to disentangle humanism, arrogance, and just plain reaching for the sky.
 The High Line makes the whole debate more puzzling than ever—over preservation, displacement, gentrification, and renewal.

 McElheny may never get over the past.
 Decorating a white cube goes only so far.
 It leaves architecture stranded, like the decorative Postmodernism of Michael Graves.
 Even in color, the shelves here look as barren as Minimalism.
 Bed Bath & Beyond has more choices.
 Conversely, stacked cups all but celebrate consumerism.
 Still, this is one nonexistent past worth remembering.